charan-1230/Custom_C-Shell/README.md

 - Maintains a `prev_dir` variable to track the previous directory.

 - Handles multiple arguments in a single command, printing errors for invalid arguments.

+- If no argument is present, then hops into the home directory.

 - **Assumptions:**
     - Initially, the `prev_pwd` (previous working directory) is set to `NULL`.